jasonbayton/11ty/_src/blog/2026/09/gwent-music-portal-disclosure.md

 Before shelving it, I put the obvious question to Gwent Music: now the leak was closed, was there any supported way for an app like mine, an authenticated parent reading their own data, to carry on?
 I offered to maintain it properly, and I said plainly that if they would rather not have a community-built app in the mix, that was entirely understood and it simply ended the road.

-The answer, relayed from Paritor, was a courteous no. The Xperios API is a private interface between Paritor's own applications and the service, not a published integration surface: undocumented, changed without notice, no compatibility commitments, so anything built against it would break sooner or later.
+The answer, relayed from Paritor, was a courteous no. The Xperios API is a private interface between Paritor's own applications and the service, not a published integration surface: not documented for external use, changed without notice, no compatibility commitments, so anything built against it would break sooner or later.

 At least, it is _now_ prior to this incident it was open to the internet with a full OpenAPI reference to read from!

 On top of that, the data belongs to Gwent Music as the controller, so opening a route for independent apps was not Paritor's to grant on the music service's behalf.
-Gwent could have approved it but in passing the information unedited to me, I took that to suggest Gwent did _not_ wish to grant it.
+As controller that approval was Gwent Music's to give, and they relayed the no without offering it, which I took as them being content to leave it there.

 They did have a genuinely useful answer to what I actually wanted, though: a Paritor parent app is close to release, a supported and maintained alternative to the web portal, built for exactly the on-the-go access I was after.
 Which is the right home for this, and honestly a better outcome than a lone parent maintaining an app against an interface that was never meant to be public.